-- ment of Public Safety Standards and Training may require the fingerprints of a person who: - (a) Is employed or applying for employment by the department; - (b) Provides services or seeks to provide services to the department as a contractor, vendor or volunteer; or - (c) Is applying for a license or certificate, or for reissuance of a license or certificate, that is issued by the department or is under investigation by the department. - (2) ORS 181.534 (11) and (12) does not apply to the department when the department makes denial or revocation decisions regarding persons described in subsection (1)(c) of this section or ORS 181.880 or 703.090. - (3) The department and an employee of the department acting within the course and scope of employment are immune from any civil liability that might otherwise be in-curred or imposed for making denial or reregarding persons vocation decisions described in subsection (1)(c) of this section or ORS 181.880 or 703.090.
+(a) Is employed or applying for employment by the department;

+(b) Provides services or seeks to provide services to the department as a contractor, vendor or volunteer; or

+(c) Is applying for a license or certificate, or for reissuance of a license or certificate, that is issued by the department or is under investigation by the department.

+(2) ORS 181.534 (11) and (12) does not apply to the department when the department makes denial or revocation decisions regarding persons described in subsection (1)(c) of this section or ORS 181.880 or 703.090.

+(3) The department and an employee of the department acting within the course and scope of employment are immune from any civil liability that might otherwise be incurred or imposed for making denial or revocation decisions regarding persons described in subsection (1)(c) of this section or ORS 181.880 or 703.090.
 The department, an employee of the department acting within the course and scope of employment and an employer or employer's agent who in good faith comply with the requirements of ORS 181.662, 181.875 or 703.090, any rules adopted by the department and the decision of the department or employee of the department acting within the course and scope of employment are not liable for employmentrelated decisions based on decisions made under ORS 181.662, 181.875 or 703.090.
 The department or an employee of the department acting within the course and scope of employment is not liable for defamation or invasion of privacy in connection with the lawful dissemination of information lawfully obtained under ORS 181.534.
 [2005 c.730 §6]